Michael R. Gray

 Michael Robert Blair Gray (25 August 1941 – 28 July 2023) was an arachnologist who specialised in the taxonomy of spiders at the Australian Museum in Sydney with a particular interest in the systematics of Australian funnel-web spiders (Atracidae).

 Biography

 Gray was born to Dorothy Dean Gray (nee Sweeting) and William Blair Christie Gray in Kensington, Western Australia.
+Gray was the great grandchild of William Blair Gray.
 He grew up in Perth, Western Australia, and attended Wesley College, Perth.

 In 1968, Gray received a Master of Science with the Zoology Department of the University of Western Australia supervised by Barbara York Main.
 His thesis was titled: Comparison of Three Genera of Trapdoor Spiders (Ctenizidae, Aganippini) with Respect to Survival under Arid Conditions.
 In 1986, Gray was awarded a PhD through Macquarie University, with the thesis A Systematic Study of the Funnel Web Spiders (Mygalomorphae: Hexathelidae: Atracinae).

 While at the Australian Museum, Gray met his wife, Greta Jensen, who was then working in the Marine Invertebrates department.
 They married in 1970 and had two children, Emma and Anna.